 Why do we dedicate a day to celebrate romance, fertility and sensual pleasures in the middle of the winter?
-Some historic events are at the heart of it all: celebrating Pan, the Greek god of sexuality and fertility; the festival of Februus to cleanse one’s soul; and a general losing his head simply for blessing marriages.
+Some historic events are at the heart of it all: celebrating Pan, the Greek god of sexuality and fertility; cleansing one’s soul during the festival of Februus; writing romantic poems for fair maidens

 What the Greeks did

 What would Valentines Day be without some salacity?
 In the pastoral mountains of ancient Greece, villagers celebrated Pan, the god of Nature, the Wild, Shepherds, Flocks, Goats, and Mountain, in mid-February.
 Pan is associated with fertility and sexuality and a frequent companion of well-formed nymphs.

 During a February festival called Lupercalia, noble men in the city of Rome ran naked through the streets, just covered with strips of goat skin, striking the outstretched hands of young maidens.
 This act was meant to invoke the spirit of the she-wolf who nursed Romulus and Remus, the founding twins of Rome and, thus, promote health and fertility in the female youth.

 Ancient Romans dedicated the days between February 13 to 15 to the festival of Februus, the god of purification and cleansing.
 Prior to the Julian calendar, this time was deemed the end of a year and Romans thought it as a good idea to cleanse the city and souls from evil spirits and pollution.
 Lots of rain, typical for the season, helped the purification process and prepared the land and people for the fertile, regenerating months of spring.
 The month of Februarius thus became the second month in the Julian calendar.